JacobPoe/react-redux-employeepolls/README.md

 2. Running the project: run `npm run start` in a terminal at the root folder of the project

-- Logging in: for ease of use, the following credentials are set by default:
+- Logging in: You can use the credentials of any `user` in the store.
+For example:

   - Username: mtsamis
   - Password: xyz123

-  > Note: you can use the credentials of any `user` in the store.
+> Note: you cannot hit the 'login' button until user data is loaded from the store

 3. Testing the project: run `npm run test` in a terminal at the root folder of the project.